Can Congress Get Stoned Now That D.C. Has Legalized Marijuana?

 But don’t start dreaming of hot-boxing the Capitol.
-“This initiative changes D.C. law,” says Bill Piper, the director of national affairs for the Drug Policy Alliance.
+“This initiative changes D.C. law,” said Bill Piper, the director of national affairs for the Drug Policy Alliance, speaking before the initiative was passed.
 “Marijuana possession would still be illegal on federal property.”
 Until cannabis is removed from the Schedule I substance list, it will not be allowed on federal property.
-So, members of Congress couldn’t light up at work—but they could if they live in the district.
+So, members of Congress can light up at work—but they can if they live in the district.
 “Possessing marijuana in their own home would be legal under D.C. law, as it would be for anybody else,” says Piper.

 The initiative does not include any additional provisions related to Congress.
 The subsection that addresses the professional workplace states that agencies, officers, and employers will not be required to allow their employees to use marijuana off the job.
 In other words, companies will still be allowed to enact their drug-testing policies.
 Fortunately for members of Congress, their workplace doesn’t have one—or at least, not one that’s in effect.
 According to a stipulation in the House’s official rules and regulations from 1997, the speaker of the House can, in consultation with the House minority leader, order random drug tests of a member.
 But, as current Minority Leader Nancy Pelosi pointed out in the wake of Rep. Trey Radel’s cocaine catastrophe, the current speaker of the House, John Boehner, doesn’t order them.
 Unless the bronzed Ohioan starts getting drug-test happy, we may soon have a more legitimate reason for calling Congress dazed and confused.